duartegalvao/indico-presentations/PITCHME.md

 ---
 marp: true
-title: Indico - an event management system
+title: 8 years of Indico-JACoW collaboration
-description: An overview of the Indico Project as well as its usage at CERN
+description: An overview of the Indico-JACoW
 theme: indico
 paginate: true
 _paginate: false